 Thoughts Before I Go

-In the comfort of my childhood home anticipation flooded my mind as my eyes anxiously glazed over the housing information for my semester in Spain.
+In the comfort of my childhood home anticipation flooded my mind.

 First, a laughter fueled by excitement overcame me.
 Next, without warning, the upcoming changes culminated and hit me in the gut, leaving me feeling completely overwhelmed.
 The comforts of home and my support system of close friends would be an ocean away.